leondz/aclsigsec-web/content/workshop/_index.md

 AI Risk and Vulnerability Alliance (ARVA),
 Expert Advisor of ACL SIGSEC. [https://jeknov.github.io/](https://jeknov.github.io/)

-**Muhao Chen.** Assistant Professor of Com- puter Science at Uuniversity of California,
-Davis, Secretary of ACL SIGSEC.
-Prof Chen has considerable organisational and service ex- perience, including SAC and AC at NAACL,
-ACL, EMNLP, and AAAI, and co-chairing workshops at NAACL 2022 and AKBC 2022.
+**Muhao Chen.** Assistant Professor of Computer Science at Uuniversity of California, Davis, Secretary of ACL SIGSEC.
+Prof Chen has considerable organisational and service experience, including SAC and AC at NAACL, ACL, EMNLP, and AAAI, and co-chairing workshops at NAACL 2022 and AKBC 2022.
 [https://muhaochen.github.io/](https://muhaochen.github.io/)